 Car insurance for Infiniti QX50

 The Infiniti QX50 is the brand’s compact luxury SUV.
-The QX50 has an MSRP of $38,050 and drivers can choose from 10 different models.
+The QX50 has a starting MSRP of $39,150 and drivers can choose from 10 different models.
 Based on our sample rate data, the QX50 is the cheapest Infiniti to insure, with an average annual full coverage premium of $1,809, which is just slightly above the national average rate for all cars.
 The table below contains the average full and minimum coverage premium for the QX50 base model: